wendyverdonk93/docs/content/integrations/accounting and bookkeeping/AFAS/_index.md

 * MT940

+### AFAS Software Import MultiSafepay

+If you would like to import a MultiSafapay accountant export, we would like to kindly ask you to visit our partner's website.
+[AFAS Software](https://www.afas.nl/contact) will assist you directly in this.

-### Automated Accountant Export
+### Accountant Report Export

+MultiSafepay offers two methods to export Accountant reports:

+1. _Automatic_

-If you would like for reports to be automatically generated, please visit our dedicated documentation page regarding the [Automated Accountant Export](https://docs.multisafepay.com/tools/reports/automatic-reports/).
+If you would like for reports to be automatically generated, please visit our dedicated documentation page regarding the [Automated Accountant Export](https://docs.multisafepay.com/tools/reports/automatic-reports/)

 An automated account export can also be executed using [Forque](https://www.forque.nl/).
 If you have any questions, we kindly ask you to contact Forque directly.

-### Accountant Export Report
+2. _Manual_

-It is possible to [generate an Accountant Export Report](https://docs.multisafepay.com/tools/reports/how-to-generate-a-mt940-export/) in your [MultiSafepay Control](https://merchant.multisafepay.com/).
+It is also possible to [generate an Accountant Export Report](https://docs.multisafepay.com/tools/reports/accountant-report-export/) in your [MultiSafepay Control](https://merchant.multisafepay.com/) manually.
 Our dedicated documentation will assist you in this.

-### AFAS Software Import MultiSafepay

-If you would like to import a MultiSafapay accountant export, we would like to kindly ask you to visit our partner's website.
-[AFAS Software](https://www.afas.nl/contact) will assit you directly in this.

-If you still have inquiries, do not hesitate to contact us at <integration@multisafepay.com> and we will do our best to answer any questions.
+If you still have inquiries, do not hesitate to contact us at <support@multisafepay.com> and we will happily answer any questions.